JereKuusela/valheim-expand_world/README.md

 - paintRadius (default: `exteriorRadius`): Size of the painted area.
 - paintBorder (default: `5`): Adds a smooth transition around the `paintRadius`.
 - centerPiece (default: `piece_bpcenterpoint`): Which object determines the blueprint bottom and center point.
 If the object is not found, the blueprint is centered automatically and placed 0.05 meters towards the ground.
-- offset: Moves the blueprint away from the center point.
-Format is `x,z,y`.
-For example value 0,0,5 would move the blueprint 5 meters up.

 ## Dungeons